-“I have always had an interest in everything related to nature,” says new Master of Biological Sciences lecturer and adviser, Dr. Anke Reinders.
+“I have always had an interest in everything related to nature,” says new Master of Biological Sciences lecturer and advisor, Dr. Anke Reinders.
 Dr. Reinders, a native of Bremen, Germany, studied biology at the University of Bremen and received her PhD in botany from the University of Basel, Switzerland.
 She moved to Minnesota with her husband when he was offered a position here.

 Dr. Reinders’s PhD research was on nutrient signaling in yeast.
 As a postdoctoral fellow at the University of Tübingen, she studied membrane protein interactions in plants.
 Since 2001 she has worked as a senior research associate in the department of Plant and Microbial Biology (formerly Plant Biology) at the University of Minnesota.
 “I really enjoy working at an R1 research university where so much excellent science is happening,” she says.